Ardit Hoxhaj

-Ardit Hoxhaj (born 20 July 1994) is an Albanian professional footballer who plays as a striker for KF Vllaznia Shkodër.
+Ardit Hoxhaj (born 20 July 1994) is an Albanian professional footballer who plays as a striker for AF Elbasani.

 Club career

 Hoxhaj started his career with Flamurtari in 2011.
-In the 2011–12 season he was part of under-19 squad.
+In the 2011–12 season, he was part of under-19 squad.
 In the 2012–13 season as well he played for under-19 side but also featured in the first team under coach Julián Rubio debuting in both competition Kategoria Superiore and Cup during the October 2012 and participating also in other 3 league matches and 1 in cup as an unused substitute.

 On 21 June 2016, Hoxhaj was sent on trial to PAS Giannina of Superleague Greece.
-He successfully passed the trial, but however he did not sign a contract with the club due to high economic demand of Bylis.
+He successfully passed the trial; however, he did not sign a contract with the club due to high economic demand of Bylis.

 On 6 September 2016, Hoxhaj completed a transfer to Skënderbeu for an undisclosed fee, signing a contract until June 2019.
-His spell at the club was marred by his lack playing time, having appear only five times in the first part of the season, including two appearances in league, both as substitute, failing thus to make an impact.
+His spell at the club was marred by his lack of playing time, having appeared only five times in the first part of the season, including two appearances in league, both as substitute, failing thus to make an impact.

 On 22 January 2017, Hoxhaj agreed personal terms and signed a two-year contract with Korabi, taking the vacant squad number 11.
 This turned out to be a fraud, however, as Hoxhaj joined Korabi only on loan until the end of the season.
 He made his debut in team's 0–1 home defeat to Laçi, as he went on to play 14 more appearances, all of them as starter, failing to score, as Korabi finished the season in the last spot with only 13 points, returning to Kategoria e Parë after one season.